aniketsrinivasan/unleash-prediction/README.md

   * TorchLSTM_v1: All-in-one data training.
 Predictions are not recursive (multi-step).
   * TorchLSTM_v2: Batch-wise training with custom batch sizes (suited for large datasets).
       Predictions are recursive (multi-step).
+* Trained multiple LSTM models to test hyperparameters on various sizes of dataset.

 # How to Use: